 A family planning day is ideal for sharing important information, seeing what is coming up ahead of time, and staying on track; it’s not to turn you and your family into machines.

 Doing this exercise together allows each family member to see how busy you are and adjust where needed, so everyone gets some ‘me-time’!
 Kids are especially vulnerable to over-scheduling; many little ones have too much on their calendars and little time to play between sporting events and school activities.

 If your household routines are becoming too hectic, take the time and review everyone’s schedules.
 Less is more.

 A family calendar planning day can be a great activity to share responsibilities and create balance.
 You will strengthen your family connection and foster healthy communication as a bonus!

 However, adapting and reviewing your calendar on a daily basis is essential to stay on track and adjust for changes when they happen.

-If you want to create your family planning day to organize your family life and create your family calendar, simply follow the steps on this post.
+If you want to create your family planning day to organize your family life and create your family calendar, follow the steps in this post.
 I’ll love to hear from you!